Types of nationalism: Civic nationalism

 Civic nationalism, sometimes known as democratic nationalism and liberal nationalism, is a political identity built around shared citizenship within the state, with emphasis on political institutions and liberal principles, which its citizens pledge to uphold.
 It aims to adhere to traditional liberal values of freedom, tolerance, equality, and individual rights, and is not based on ethnocentrism.
 Civic nationalists often defend the value of national identity by arguing that individuals need it as a partial shared aspect of their identity to lead meaningful, autonomous lives and that democratic polities need a national identity to function properly.

 Membership in the civic nation is open to every person by citizenship, regardless of culture or ethnicity; those who share these values can be considered members of the nation.
 In theory, a civic nation or state does not aim to promote one culture over another.
 German philosopher Jürgen Habermas has argued that immigrants to a liberal-democratic state need not assimilate into the host culture but only accept the principles of the country's constitution (constitutional patriotism).

-Donald Ipperciel argues civic nationalism historically was a determining factor in the development of modern constitutional and democratic state.
+Donald Ipperciel argues civic nationalism historically was a determining factor in the development of modern constitutional and democratic states.
 The 20th-century revival of civic nationalism played a key role in the ideological war against racism.
 However, as the Turkish political scientist Umut Özkirimli states, "civic" nations can be as intolerant and cruel as the so-called "ethnic" nations, citing French Jacobin techniques of persecution that were used by 20th-century fascists.

 State nationalism

 State nationalism, state-based nationalism, state-led nationalism, or "statism" (國家主義) equates 'state identity' with 'national identity' and values state authority.
 State nationalism is classified as civic nationalism by the dichotomy that divides nationalism into "civic" and "ethnic", but it is not necessarily liberal and has been present in authoritarian politics.
-Soviet nationalism, Shōwa Statism, Kemalism, Francoism, and Communist-led Chinese state nationalism are classified as state nationalism.
+Soviet nationalism, Shōwa Statism, Kemalism, Francoism, and Communist-led Chinese state nationalism are all classified as state nationalism.